-Differences in the experience of possible selves have been observed in individuals with eating pathology.
+Differences in the experience of possible selves have been observed in individuals with eating pathology as compared to healthy control participants.
 For example, the possible selves described by participants with AN have been found to be more negative than those reported by healthy control participants (Erikson, Hansson, & Lundblad, 2012).
 Another study by the same research group demonstrated that women with EDs rate 'desirable' possible selves more negatively as compared to healthy control participants (Erikson, Hansson, & Lundblad, 2014).
-Though not measured in these studies, the experience of negative possible selves may suggest investment in feared possible selves.
-There is also some evidence to suggest that individuals with eating pathology may be more likely to invest in possible selves related to the body.
-Furthermore, in an information processing study, faster reaction times were observed for adjectives describing both hoped-for thin selves and feared overweight selves in women who endorsed eating pathology as compared to those who did not (Girodo, 2003).
+Though not measured in these studies, the experience of negative possible selves may suggest investment in feared possible selves (i.e., the salience of negative possibilities may increase estimates of the likelihood of a negative outcome, overestimation of the severity of negative consequences, etc.).
+Furthermore, there is some evidence to suggest that individuals with eating pathology may be more likely to invest in possible selves related to the body.
+Indeed, in an information processing study it was found that women who endorsed eating pathology had faster reaction times for adjectives describing both hoped-for thin selves and feared overweight selves than women who did not report eating symptoms (Girodo, 2003).
 The findings of these studies illustrate differences in the nature of possible selves observed in individuals with and without eating pathology and suggest the relevance of investigating the feared overweight self.